adeeconometrics/regularcode/_tabs/about.md

 # About Me

 Welcome to my personal website!
-I'm Dave Amiana, a passionate computer science student exploring the vast world of programming languages and software development.
+I'm Dave Amiana, a passionate developer exploring the vast world of software development.

 I believe in the power of technology to transform lives and solve real-world problems.
 My journey in computer science is driven by curiosity, continuous learning, and a desire to innovate.
 I strive to write clean, efficient, and maintainable code while sharing my knowledge with the community.